José Melchor Gomis: Career

 He was born in Ontinyent, Vall d'Albaida, Valencia Province.

-He was director of music for an artillery regiment during the Napoleonic Wars.
-An early melodrame by Gomis for voice and orchestra was performed at Valencia in 1817.
+He served as the music director for an artillery regiment during the Napoleonic Wars.
+An early melodrame voiced by Gomis was performed in Valencia in 1817.

-He wrote the music of the Himno de Riego, named after the rebellious General Riego (1784-1823) and since used as the national anthem by various republican governments of Spain.
+He composed the music for the Himno de Riego, named after the rebellious General Riego (1784-1823), which has since been used as the national anthem by various republican governments of Spain.

-Gomis's political views caused him to live in exile after the accession of Ferdinand VII in 1823, in Paris and in London.
-In both cities he was a friend of his fellow exile the composer Santiago Masarnau, whom he may have introduced to London musical life.
-In Paris, Gomis wrote a successful singing method, published in 1826 with dedications to Gioacchino Rossini and François-Adrien Boieldieu, and in London his choral work L'inverno was performed in 1827.
-In 1830 his opera Aben-Humeya was performed in Paris.
+Gomis's political views led him to live in exile after the accession of Ferdinand VII in 1823, first in Paris and then in London.
+In both cities, he was a friend of fellow exile and composer Santiago Masarnau, whom he may have introduced to London musical life.
+In Paris, Gomis wrote a successful singing method, published in 1826 with dedications to Gioacchino Rossini and François-Adrien Boieldieu.
+In London, his choral work L'inverno was performed in 1827.
+In 1830, his opera Aben-Humeya was performed in Paris.
 Gomis's Paris operas Diable à Seville (1831) (staged with the support of Rossini) and Le revenant (1836) gained respectful reviews from Hector Berlioz.
 Le portefaix, the most successful of his operas, had a libretto by Eugène Scribe (originally offered to the composer Giacomo Meyerbeer).

 Gomis was made a Chevalier of the Légion d'honneur by King Louis-Philippe.
 Gomis died in Paris in 1836 of tuberculosis, leaving a number of works unfinished, including the opera Le comte Julien, also to a libretto by Scribe (and eventually set in 1851 by Sigismond Thalberg as Florinda).